gogoup/d3utils-pagination/README.md

 dddutils-pagination
 ===================

-A simple Java tool that helps you implement a polluteless paging function.
+A simple Java tool that allow you implement a polluteless paging solution to you domain models.